 What the SHR said Priority What we will do?
-Key Tasks Timescale Lead Officer Resources Intended Outcome Agree Common Allocation Policy and medical assessment August 2010 In partnership with Partners will reach agreement on ICT solution to progress CHR development August 2010 The Council's development of the our RSL partners Procure ICT solution.
+Key Tasks Timescale Lead Officer Resources Intended Outcome In partnership with Agree Common Allocation Policy and medical assessment August 2010 Partners will reach agreement on ICT solution to progress CHR development August 2010 The Council's development of the our RSL partners Procure ICT solution.
 April 2011 Resource We will increase the pace 5 CHR has been poor; it has made limited progress in the last two years 2 we will develop and implement a fully operational Install, Populate and test system August 2011 Janice Lockhart allocation agreed between all of the development of a West Dunbartonshire Common housing and does not yet have a firm date for the establishment of a CHR.(4.13) Common Housing Register in West Complete staff training programme.
-October 2011 Loonnan project partners.
+October 2011 project partners.
 Register so that a CHR in place and fully operational Dunbartonshire.
-Complete consultation period with West Dunbartonshire community November 2011 in 2011.
+Complete consultation period with West Dunbartonshire community November 2011 - Janice Lockhart A PMF is in place which will improve the management of suspensions and respond to the criticisms within the Re-Inspection report.
 Implement a fully operational CHR in West Dunbartonshire December 2011 We found a number of weaknesses in the Council's practice in managing suspensions.
 In a number of cases we found the Council: had not informed the applicant of the suspension or how it could be removed; We will develop and implement a performance management framework around the management of suspensions from our housing waiting list.
 All housing allocations staff have been trained to ensure that the approved guidance is applied in relation to suspensions from our housing waiting list.
-April 2010 lanico Within existing.
-A PMF is in place which will improve the management of suspensions and respond to the criticisms within the Re-Inspection report.
-6 is not always sensitive to an applicant's circumstances did not always record that it has extended the suspension or send a letter to inform the applicant; and did not actively manage the suspension to determine if new information was available (4.14) Introduce more robust monthly monitoring arrangements in relations to suspensions from our housing waiting list.
-June 2010 Janice Lockhart
+April 2010 Within existing.
+6 is not always sensitive to an applicant's circumstances did not always record that it has extended the suspension or send a letter to inform the applicant; and did not actively manage the suspension to determine if new information was available (4.14) 1 Introduce more robust monthly monitoring arrangements in relations to suspensions from our housing waiting list.
+June 2010